sebpiq/FreedomPortal/README.md

 The FreedomPortal project is an exhibition of digital artworks installed on Wi-Fi routers spread out in the public space.

-These instructions explain how to :

-- create a FreedomPortal app
-- deploy that app on a Wi-Fi router, so that it act as a captive portal for all clients connecting
+These instructions explain how to deploy some static web pages on a Wi-Fi router, so that it act as a captive portal for all clients connecting.

 In order to use these instructions, You need a Wi-Fi router:

-- able to support openWRT (https://openwrt.org/)
+- able to support OpenWrt (https://openwrt.org/)
 - with a USB port so you can plug a USB key to extend the router's disk space
-- with enough flash memory (I am unsure of the exact amount of memory necessary, but probably 8Mb or more)
+- with enough flash memory (I am unsure of the exact amount of memory necessary)

-We have been using GL-inet routers, which have all of the above, and come with openWRT pre-installed.
-Following instructions are for these specific routers, but can be easily adapted to another model.
+We have been using GL-inet routers, which have all of the above, and come with OpenWrt pre-installed.
+Instructions are for these specific routers, but can be easily adapted to another model.

 Creating a FreedomPortal app